-Number of Days Absent Actions Taken by School 6 Unexcused Absences Written Notice to Parent along with Copy of Article 26, 115C-378 (Compulsory Attendance Law).
-10 + Unexcused Absences Written Notice to Parent along with Copy of Article 26, 115C-378 (Compulsory Attendance Law).
+Number of Days Absent Actions Taken by School

+3 Unexcused Absences Written or emailed notice to parent 6 + Unexcused Absences Written notice to parent by mail along with copy NC GS, 115C-378 (Compulsory Attendance Law).
 Possible referral to Child Protective Service, law enforcement or court.
-15+ Unexcused Absences Referral to Child Protective Service, law enforcement or court.
-The School will consider student retention for failure to meet Compulsory Attendance Law.
+10+ Unexcused Absences Parent notification and referral to Child Protective Service, law enforcement or court.
+The School will consider requiring make up time, as well as student retention/no credit status for failure to meet Compulsory Attendance Law.
+Upon a student's 10th consecutive absence, the student may be withdrawn from school membership in accordance with The State Board of Education's 10 Day Rule.